LumaTavares/zeppelin-frontend/README.md

 Frontend UI built on the powerful and versatile Tailwind CSS framework.

 **💫 TypeScript Support:**
-Write safer, maintainable code with TailAdmin Vue's TypeScript Support.
+Write safer, maintainable code with Zeppelin Solution's TypeScript Support.

 **✅ Linting and Formatting:**
 Maintain a clean codebase with built-in linting and formatting.